Get the most recent information on South Australia's response to the Coronavirus pandemic.

 The fees for lodging a review application.

-- $112.00 for land used solely as your principal place of residence
+- $114.00 for land used by the applicant solely as their principal place of residence

 The fees for a review application can also be found on your objection outcome correspondence.

 - cash, cheque, money order or credit card if lodging the application over the Land Services counter